vasyl1312/first_pet/README.md

 18. When url is uncorrect and work with input price, name has be shorter than 45 letters
 19. Add max width to image in all page; editing products
 20. Add to cart; output id products in the cart
+21. Show and attribute products in the cart